blmstrm/loudmoauth/README.md

 To retrieve your token call the `token` function.

-### Custom query parameters
+### Custom query parameters `:custom-query-params`
-Some services gives the client the ability to include custom query parameters.
-If you need this include them in themap associated with they key `:custom-query-params`.
+If the oauth2 service provider demands or gives you the possibility of any custom query parameters please include them in the map associated with the key `:custom-query-params`.
+This key is optional, so feel free to leave it out.

 ### When the token expires
 Loudmoauth tries to update your token for you whenever the token has reached its expiry time.